 - An electrical vehicle is used by the Town Council's outside services team.

-- A wild flower meadow was planted within Sindelfingen Park and Hilltop, this is to be an annual fixture.
+- Two wild flower meadow have been planted within Sindelfingen Park and at Hilltop, these are now an annual fixture.

 - A grant has been given to the Lea Brook Valley project to provide all the materials to improve a footpath, which will hopefully encourage more people to walk to a local school.